AED Compliance

 Get Compliant

 CJSL member clubs are responsible for confirming AED access at every game and event.
-If you’re not yet compliant:
+If your club is not yet compliant, take action immediately using the resources below.